USAG Stuttgart Customs Office

 However, family members keep their logistic support for 90 days if their sponsor leaves Germany on a permanent change of station move or after a spouse has died.

-“Sponsors who are leaving Germany must tell their local U.S. Forces customs office if family members plan to stay in Germany beyond the 90 days,” Kuik said.
+“Sponsors who are leaving Germany must tell their local U.S. Forces customs office if family members plan to stay in Germany beyond the 90 days,” said David Kuik, the chief inspector at the Stuttgart Customs Office.

 He added that active duty Soldiers deploying on unaccompanied hardship tours can extend their family’s logistic support in Germany until the sponsor returns.
 Exceptions are also available for family care providers who look after the children of military parents who have to deploy outside of Germany.
 Requests for exceptions should be submitted as early as possible to allow sufficient time for processing.